Do Go On - 127 - Escape From Colditz Castle

 And they could all just make a run for it.

-where they'd discovered the rules.
 See, they have about three and a half minutes.
-This plan took

-many months for one that had to make fake guns and uniforms so that three men could look like
+For one, they had to make fake guns and uniforms so that three men could look like German officers.

-German officers.
-And Michael Singly had to study France Joseph's mannerisms so he could impersonate
+And Michael Singler had to study Franz Joseph's mannerisms so he could impersonate.

-him perfectly.
-Also, he needed to get a sweet fake mustache because he looks like him,
+Also, he needed to get a sweet fake mustache because he looked like him except he didn't

 Grow one.